ZexiXin/CYBR8420/Requirement of SSE.md

 4. Receiver enters generated passcode **VS** attacker attempts to enter random passcode or stolen Passcode.
 (Dennis)

-	Further analysis of mis-use case with reference to case 4 – Croc security features and capabilities was able to securely gate an attacker that enters randomly generated passcode or stolen passcode by utilizing its "specify unique channel" and what it referred to as "password authentication" gateways.
+	Further analysis of mis-use case with reference to case 4 – Croc security features and capabilities was able to securely gate an attacker that enters randomly generated passcode or stolen passcode by utilizing its "specify unique Port" and what it referred to as "Port Designation " gateways.
 The case shows how the attacker tries to use stolen and random password to gain accessto system information but was unsuccessful and system returned "failed authentication" error message.
 However, the code review indicates that there was no line of code that handles frequency of “failed attempts” to block repeated passcode after a certain number of tries.

 5. Receiver attempts to download file VS attacker attempts to change/swap file.
 (Ernesto)